For nearly two centuries,

 Californians have been cultivating grapes

 The gold rush may have ended, but the grape rush continues.
 Today, over 99 percent of grapes commercially grown in the United States come from California.
-With over 85 varieties grown, California grapes come in three colors – green, red and black – and are available May through January.
-During the 2017 season, California table grape growers harvested over 109 million boxes of grapes, sending them to more than 55 countries around the world, at a crop value of $1.81 billion.
+With 90 varieties grown, California grapes come in three colors – green, red, and black – and are available May through January.
+At a crop value of $2.13 billion in 2022, California table grape growers harvested more than 95 million boxes of grapes, sending them to shoppers worldwide.

 Committed to quality

-California’s table grape growers are committed to giving you the best tasting, highest quality grapes in the world, so we apply the highest standards of production to every vine we grow.
-Our grapes are cultivated, picked, packed and transported with the greatest care to ensure the berries you enjoy arrive in just-picked condition: plump, juicy and perfect.
+California’s table grape growers are committed to giving you the best tasting, highest quality grapes in the world, so the highest standards of production are applied to every vine grown.
+Grapes from California are cultivated, picked, packed, and transported with the greatest care to ensure the berries you enjoy arrive in just-picked condition: plump, juicy, and perfect.